brentsnook/shokkenki/features/README.md

 A hungry consumer inserts their money, makes a selection and then out pops a ticket.
 They hand their ticket to the food provider behind the counter and the order is fulfilled.

+This project is a tool for generating and using simple, powerful consumer-driven contracts.

 ## Who?

 ### Consumer